aliyun/aliyun-cli/README.rst

 =============================
 Overview
 ------------------
 Aliyun Command Line Interface ``aliyuncli`` is a unified tool to manage your Aliyun services.
-From this tool you can easily invoke the Aliyun open API.
-Also, you can control multiple Aliyun services from the command line and automate them through scripts, like the Bash shell or Python.
+Using this tool you can easily invoke the Aliyun open API.
+Also, you can control multiple Aliyun services from the command line and automate them through scripts, for instance using the Bash shell or Python.

 Aliyuncli on Github
 ----------------------
-The ``aliyuncli`` has been uploaded to Github and anyone can fork the code freely.
+The ``aliyuncli`` has been uploaded to Github and anyone can fork the code subject to the license.
 You can access it at: https://github.com/aliyun/aliyun-cli

 How to install aliyuncli
 ^^^^^^^^^^^^^^^^^^^^^^^^